 Contraception is a way to prevent pregnancy and there are many different types.
 Some are more effective than others.

-Contraception is a way to prevent pregnancy.
-Although different contraception methods work in different ways, contraception generally prevents sperm from reaching and fertilising an egg which is how a pregnancy starts.
+Although different contraception methods work in different ways, contraception generally prevents sperm and an egg from meeting each other which is how a pregnancy starts.

 Do all methods of contraception work as well as others?

 Some forms of contraception are more effective than others.
 Some, particularly Long Acting Reversible Contraception (LARCs) are more than 99% effective at preventing pregnancy.